Frequently Asked Questions

-Those who are selected participate in the Emerging Leaders Project attend four conferences in Indianapolis throughout the year that focus on various aspects of campaign management, public policy and party building.
+Those who are selected participate in the Emerging Leaders Project attend conferences in Indianapolis throughout the year that focus on various aspects of campaign management, public policy and party building.
 Emerging Leaders also participate in conference calls with high-profile Democrats, are connected to a professional mentor in their home community and are invited to attend state and local party events.

 Who is Eligible for the Emerging Leaders Project?

 Each year young Hoosiers, who are between the ages of 21 to 40, are selected by the Emerging Leaders Project Board from a pool of hundreds of applicants from across the state.
 To be selected, applicants must commit to attending all conferences.

 How much does the Emerging Leaders Project Cost?